WolfwithSword/SEM-Bot/README.md

 ![event](https://i.imgur.com/P4lKa6H.png)

 And many more!
 Not all commands are shown as that would be a lot of screenshots.
 These are just some unique ones.

+# To Run
+Pretty standard stuff.

+Install the required packages: `pip install -r requirements.txt`

+To Run: You can do this in a virtual env if you want to set that up, but to be quick and easy, configure config/config.py with your bot token and then just run bot.py.